Bailey Road, Dhaka: Officers' Club

 Officers' Club was established in 1967 on 4.5 acres (18,000 m2) of land in a picturesque setting at Ramna (Bailey Road), Dhaka, Bangladesh.
 Its membership is open only to government officers and the officers of semi-government or autonomous bodies.
 The land with a colonial building was once given to the club by the PWD (Public Works Dept.).
-The government also provided funds to construct an auditorium, covered badminton complex, swimming pool tennis courts, etc. The club has now about 2,000 members and is run by an executive committee headed by the cabinet secretary of the government.
+The government also provided funds to construct an auditorium, covered badminton complex, swimming pool, tennis courts, etc. The club now has about 2,000 members and is run by an executive committee headed by the cabinet secretary of the government.
 Its members are elected through a secret ballot every two years.
-The club has a library, a newly built 2-storey auditorium, three tennis courts, and facilities to play badminton, table tennis, billiards, cards, chess etc.
+The club has a library, a newly built 2-storey auditorium, three tennis courts, and facilities to play badminton, table tennis, billiards, cards, chess, etc.